7 Consumer Brands Reinventing Marketing in the Metaverse

 The metaverse promises a highly connected life.
 It will bring forward a digital revolution in which our physical and virtual lives fully converge.
 We will be connected in unimaginable ways while every entity within the digital world will need to be represented.
 This means objects can be owned, sold, or transferred within the metaverse—this is where non-fungible tokens (NFTs) come in.
 NFT technology will grant holders true ownership over digital items.

 This is a concept that Louis Vuitton is looking to capitalise on.
 In their recent celebrations for Louis Vuitton's birth (August 4, 1821), the fashion house developed: Louis The Game; a video game that combines its heritage, innovation, and NFT art.
 It stars Vivienne, a playful character who resembles Louis Vuitton.
-Players within the game can travel into a world where they explore fashion house legacy over the years and collect monogram candles, which serve as keys to access more levels.
+Players within the game can travel into a world where they explore fashion house legacy over the years and collect monogram candles, which serve as keys to access more level.

 The game integrates cutting-edge blockchain technology by including 30 NFTs.
 The fashion house collaborated with digital artist Mike 'Beeple' Winkelmann to develop 10 of the 30 NFTs.
 Ten of these were created by digital artist Mike Winkelmann.
 Mr Winkelmann, who also goes by the moniker 'Beeple', is an accomplished artist whose most notable work is Everydays: the first 5,000 days.
 In March 2021, this work was sold for $69.3 million, which is the current record for any digital artwork.